Skip to content

 print("Quantity: \(transaction.quantity)")

-// Always finish (acknowledge) the transaction
+// Always finish the transaction.

 try await Marketplace.current.finish(purchaseTransaction: transaction)